Why grass fed beef?

 Our beef's fat ranges between 10% – 15%.
 Keep in mind that the fats in grass fed beef are where the healthy acids are stored.

-What breeds of cattle do you use?
+What breeds of cattle do we use?

 We prefer British breeds as they do best with an all grass diet.
+That said, our farmers will carefully select cattle within several breeds under this same critera including black and red angus.

-WHat breeds of pigs do we use?
+What breeds of pigs do we use?

 How is the beef aged?